• Unit 1

 Adding Fractions

 In order to add fractions, you first find a common denominator.
 Then you add the numerator and keep the common denominator of the fraction the same.
-Let’s look at an example.
+Let’s look at some examples.

 Example 1

-$$ \frac{3}{4} + \frac{2}{3} $$
+$$ \frac{3}{4} + \frac{2}{3}. $$

 Solution:

-Step 1: Find a denominator that is divisible by both 4 and 3.
-The smallest number that can be evenly divided by 4 and 3 is 12, so the common denominator is 12.
+First, we find a common denominator.
+In this case, the deniminators of the two fractions are 4 and 3.
+We need to find a denominator that is divisible by both 4 and 3.
+The smallest number that can be evenly divided by 4 and 3 is 12, so our common denominator is 12.
+We multiply both fractions by 1, written as a number divided by itself, so that we can get the common denominator of 12:

 $$ \displaylines{\frac{3}{4} + \frac{2}{3} = \frac{3}{4}\cdot\frac{3}{3} + \frac{2}{3}\cdot\frac{4}{4} \\ = \frac{9}{12} + \frac{8}{12} \\ = \frac {9 + 8}{12} \\ = \frac{17}{12}} $$